-This opens the Blocklist window.
+The Show Blocklist command in the Filter menu opens the Blocklist window.
 The blocklist consists of a list of rules.
 If a message matches one or more rules on the blocklist, SpamSieve will predict that it is spam.
 Each row in the blocklist window represents one rule.